 The world is facing major global challenges.
 We are now testing if and in that case how visualization can accelerate learning and increase people’s knowledge for a sustainable world.

 We are living in an amazing age with technology being developed at breakneck speed.
 At the same time, we are surrounded by really big challenges.
 A virus, invisible to the naked eye, can disrupt an entire world in an instant.
 An increase of just a degree or so in the Earth’s average temperature can affect entire ecosystems.
 And millions of light years away are answers to questions about life on Earth.

-The visualization lab’s environments and programmes are being developed by Universeum and Visualization Center C through a steering group and a workgroup with unique competences from both parties in the areas of system development, teaching, interaction design, experience design and technology.
+The visualization lab’s stations have been developed by Universeum and Visualization Center C through a steering group and a workgroup with unique competences from both parties in the areas of system development, teaching, interaction design, experience design and technology.
 This initiative is being supported by the Sten A Olsson Foundation for Research and Culture.

-Do you want to find out more about the Stena visualization Lab or our major investment in digitalisation?
+Do you want to find out more about the visualization lab or our major investment in digitalisation?
 Get in touch with us!

 Charlotte Mansfield, Press Officer